Me-AU/usage-monitoring-microservice/README.md

 - **URL**: `/alert/:userId`
 - **Method**: `POST`
 - **Description**: Alerts the user when exceeding a specific bandwidth limit.
+Users need to include the `email` value in the request body.

 ### Request Format